Deformation-obstruction theory for complexes via Atiyah and Kodaira--Spencer classes: Introduction

 {\bf Theorem} {\it Let $E_0$ be a perfect complex on a separated noetherian scheme $X_0$ and let $i\colon X_0\ \hookrightarrow\,X$ be a closed embedding defined by an ideal $I$ of square zero.
-Assume that $X$ can be embedded into a smooth (over $B$) ambient space $A$.
+Assume that $X$ can be embedded into a smooth ambient space $A$.
 Then there exists a perfect complex $E$ on $X$ such that the derived pull-back $i^*E$ is quasi-isomorphic to $E_0$ if and only if }

-The existence of the obstruction class is already proved in \cite{Lieb, Lowen} (in the slightly less general product situation of $X_0=X\times_{\Spec(A)}\Spec(A_0)$, all over some base $B$).
+The existence of the obstruction class is already proved in \cite{Lieb, Lowen} (in the slightly less general product situation of $X_0=X\times_{\Spec(A)}\Spec(A_0)$ ).
 But the explicit expression as the product of the truncated Atiyah class of $E_0$ and the truncated Kodaira--Spencer class of the thickening $X_0\subset X$ is crucial for some applications \cite{HMS, PT}.

 Although there is also a version of the theorem phrased in terms of the full cotangent complex $L^\bullet_X$ and Illusie's corresponding Atiyah and Kodaira--Spencer classes, only the degree $-1$ and $0$ parts of $L^\bullet_X$ contribute to the obstruction because the lower degree terms yield classes in $\Ext^{\ge3}$.